BatchLabs/android-segment-integration/README.md

 ## Optional dependencies

-This library does not strictly require Google's Play Services to work, but they're recommended.
-If you don't add the gms libraries, notifications will not work.
+This library does not strictly require Firebase to work, but they're recommended.
+If you don't add the firebase libraries, notifications will not work.

-We recommend you add the following to your build.gradle (version 10.2.4 is not strictly required, newer versions are compatible):
+We recommend you add the following to your build.gradle (version 12.0.1 is not strictly required, newer versions are compatible):

 ```
-compile 'com.google.android.gms:play-services-base:10.2.4'
-compile 'com.google.android.gms:play-services-gcm:10.2.4'
-compile 'com.google.android.gms:play-services-ads:10.2.4'
+implementation "com.google.firebase:firebase-core:12.0.1"
+implementation "com.google.firebase:firebase-messaging:12.0.1"
 ```

 ## Modifying this library